2023 Solar Incentives Guide for Perth Amboy, NJ - Tax Credits & Rebates

 If my house already has solar panels, can I still claim incentives?

-Your best bet is to talk to someone from the company that installed your system — or call a local Perth Amboy solar installer — to clarify which incentives you may qualify for.
-If your solar panels were installed after January 1, 2022, you likely qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
-Solar systems installed between 2006 and 2021 may qualify for a tax credit of 26-30%.
+Your best bet is to talk to a representative from the company that installed your system – or call a local Perth Amboy solar installer — to learn about which incentives you may qualify for.
+If your system was installed after January 1, 2022, you likely qualify for the recently increased 30% tax credit under the Inflation Reduction Act.
+Solar panels installed between 2006 and 2021 may qualify for a tax credit of 26-30%.

-Solar energy is a renewable energy source — by switching where you get your energy, you can help lessen the strain on our planet's resources.
-A solar system can also reduce your home's CO2 emissions by 300 pounds annually, or roughly 6,000 pounds in 20 years.
+Solar energy is renewable — by changing where you get your energy, you help reduce the strain on our planet's resources.
+A solar system can also lower your home's CO2 emissions by 300 pounds a year, or around 6,000 pounds in 20 years.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.